 - The employee is experiencing any other substantially similar condition specified by the Secretary of Health and Human Services, the Secretary of the Treasury, and/or the Secretary of Labor.

 Employers with less than 500 employees must provide full-time employees with up to eighty (80) hours of paid leave for a qualifying reason.
-Employees who work a part-time or an irregular schedule are to be paid based on the average number of hours the employee worked for the six months prior to taking the leave.
-However, part-time employees who have worked for less than six months are to be paid based on the average number of hours the employee would normally be scheduled to work over a two-week period.
+A part-time employee’s leave entitlement is based on the number of hours the part-time employee works, on average, over a two-week period.
+If the employee’s normal hours scheduled are unknown, or the part-time employee’s schedule varies, the employer should use a six-month average to calculate the average daily hours.
+Alternatively, if the employee has not worked for the employer for six months, the employer should use the number of hours the employer and employee agreed the employee would work upon being hired.
+Finally, if there is no such agreement, the employer should calculate the appropriate number of hours of leave based on the average hours worked per day the employee was scheduled to work over the entire time of his/her employment.
 The paid leave is to be paid at the employee’s regular rate of pay up to a limit of $511 per day and $5,110.00 in total for the employee’s own use of the leave (numbers 1-3 above).
 The paid leave is to be paid at 2/3 the employee’s regular rate of pay up to a limit of $200 per day and $2,000.00 in total to care for others and for any other substantially similar condition (numbers 4-6 above).

 Can Be Used In Conjunction With EFMLEA